Custom Helmet Paint & Finish

 Opaque colors and paints are the standard choice in most of today’s custom helmet designs.
 They are extremely versatile and there is literally an infinite amount of colors and combinations you can choose from.
 Specific color codes may be chosen to match specific cars, or custom color mixes can be tailored to create something truly unique only to you.

 Fluorescents and Neons are enhanced versions of these pigments that react with UV light, making them appear more bright.
-In essence, they are actually a light (energy) emitting pigment.
-Since this is the case, these color pigments are in a constant state of decay and tend to fade much faster over time.
-To compensate for this, we apply fluorescents over their respective parent color (example: fluorescent red over standard red), giving them much stronger resiliency against fading, and ensuring your helmets colors last as long as possible.
+In essence, they are actually an energy emitting pigment.
+Since this is the case, these bright color pigments are always in a constant state of decay and tend to fade much faster over time. compared to standard colors.
+That is why it is always important to keep them stored safe inside a helmet bag/out of direct sunlight when not in use to ensure the brilliancy of the colors last as long as possible.
 (Click here for list of color examples.)

-Example Shown: Color Code Porsche Guards Red & Standard White.
+Example Shown: Color Code Ferrari Rosso Corsa & White

 The word “metallic” is a general term used to describe paint that appears metallic or shiny in the sunlight.
-However, there are 3 specifics examples used to achieve this type of effect: metallic pearl paint, pearlized paint, and chrome.
+However, there are 3 specifics examples used to achieve this type of effect: metallic paint, pearlized paint, and “metallic flake”.
 While they all shimmer or sparkle in the sunlight, they are all 3 very different variants.
 True metallic paint is pigment that is accompanied or carried with a fine metallic powder.
 Pearlized paint is essentially the same thing but instead of real metal, ceramic powder is typically used instead to mimic the same metallic effect.
-Standard Flake is a larger example of this effect, producing a much brighter and more brilliant sparkle effect.
+“Metallic flake” is a larger example of this effect, except it is typically sprayed or added separately over the paint, producing a much brighter and more brilliant sparkle effect.